tugmodel/tugmodel-client/README.md

 Since service transactions are hard to achieve when having a tug made of external calls to services a compensation mechanism will be added.
 In case of an error all the registered compensation tasks will be executed in the reverse order.
 For example the compensation task of `obj.create` is `obj.delete`.
 The default tug coordinator task will also be able to interrupt the flow as a response to an `INTERRUPT` event that a task could fire.

-#No more SQL seeding scripts.
+#No more SQL seeding scripts
  We all know that at installation seeding scripts are run first.
 This has several disadvantages:
   * It takes time to write and maintain SQL scripts for your databases.
   * You need to have DB knowledge of the db structure before you do any modifications.